Hermann SchwärzlerUNIVERSAL FUND MEMBER

 Hermann's Story

 Hermann joined Watsi on July 3rd, 2013.
-Six years ago, Hermann joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Hermann's most recent donation traveled 4,700 miles to support Htee, a one-year-old boy from Burma, to fund surgery to heal his severe liver condition.
+Seven years ago, Hermann joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Hermann's most recent donation traveled 4,700 miles to support Poe, a 28-year-old loving mother from Burma, to fund a C-section to safely bring her third baby into the world.

 Impact